-The Porto Moniz Natural Swimming pools are incredible lava-rock tidal pools on the north-western tip of Madeira.
+The Porto Moniz Natural Swimming pools are incredible volcanic tidal pools on the northwestern tip of Madeira.
 You can swim, explore, snorkel, and hang out on the rock formations and small lagoons at this family-friendly location.
 For just a 1.50 euros entry fee, this is the best value fun you’ll ever have on vacation.

 HOW TO GET TO PORTO MONIZ NATURAL SWIMMING POOLS

 The Porto Moniz Natural Swimming Pools are on the northwest tip of Madeira Island.
 It’s a 49-kilometer journey from Funchal to the pools, which will take you around 50 minutes on a journey through the center of the island.
 Porto Moniz is a small coastal town, which is famous for its lava rock pools.
 There are lots of big parking lots in Porto Moniz, which cater to thousands of tourists who flock to the coastal town on weekends and holidays to enjoy the pools.
 If you visit on a weekday you will experience a quiet atmosphere but it is a huge family fun day on the weekends so you will want to arrive early to secure a park.

 I’ve pinned the exact location of the Porto Moniz Natural Swimming Pools on the map below so you can plan your trip.

 When you book your Madeira Rental Car online, I personally recommend and always use Discover Cars.
 They search for both local and international companies, so you get the best deal!
 MUST Read: Guide to Renting a Car on Madeira

 ENTRANCE FEES AND OPENING HOURS FOR THE POOLS